mlister3/Credit-Risk-Classification_SupervisedML/README.md

 - Goal

-Idealy I would like to see an accuracy rate as close to 100% as possible with a low false-positive rate which would get customer loan applications rejected and a low false-negative rate which would be bad for the financial institution's bottom line.
+Ideally I would like to see an accuracy rate as close to 100% as possible with a low false-positive rate which would get customer loan applications rejected and a low false-negative rate which would be bad for the financial institution's bottom line.

 - Steps
 1. Load dataset.
 2. Split data into portions; data to train the model with and data to test the model once trained.
-3. Sample test with training data to pick optimal solver for logisitic regression model.
+3. Sample test with training data to pick optimal solver for logistic regression model.
 4. Train model with original training data.
 5. Test trained model on test dataset.
 6. Resample the training data & ensure equal number of data points.